inc0/VMR/implementation.rst

         Mve out vms from a host.
 Usable for scheduled maintanance.
 Not usable for random host failure or network down.
 Also shared storage is required between hosts.

+    * DRBD
+        We can use DRBD mechanism to ensure robust autohealing, this will require some coding, but might prove very useful.

     * Boot from snapshot
         If we lose contact to master node we may boot up slave node from